 19 - 03 - 2019

-In this short essay originally published by the London Festival of Architecture in 2019, BPTW Architect Alessandro Chiola discusses the variety of ‘boundaries’ facing housing estates and the role of regeneration projects in overcoming these – a subject that remains as pertinent as ever.
+In this short essay originally published by the London Festival of Architecture in 2019, BPTW Associate Alessandro Chiola discusses the variety of ‘boundaries’ facing housing estates and the role of regeneration projects in overcoming these – a subject that remains as pertinent as ever.

 Social housing estates are not always well-integrated into their context, and in many cases, are configured as islands, separated from the surrounding area.
 This isolation of public estates can be traced back to two main ‘boundaries’: urban & architectural, and social & mental.

 Urban & architectural boundaries

 Every estate is shaped by a different array of design decisions, many of which have a lasting impact on how isolated these neighbourhoods become.
 These include:

 - The estate’s proximity to the inner-city;

 - A lack of strategic connection with the surrounding urban grain;